Avergrove/avergroves-learning-notes/docs/music/saxophone.md

 When you press toothpaste out of it's tube, it sure is smooth right?
 I want you to imaging the toothpaste that is squeezed out is the tone.
 Try and aim  for a sound that sounds like it's smooth, buttery toothpaste coming out of a tube.

-Or imagine poop from a butt.
+Or you can imagine poop coming out of a butt.

 Please squeeze out a nice, smooth, poop from a butt that shows your nutritional discipline instead of literal, crusty, musical doodoo poopoo full of holes.